19hours/sg-statutes/Acts/Criminal Procedure Code.md

 Ditto

-Ditto
+Not bailable

-Imprisonment for 10 years, or fine, or caning, or any combination of such punishments
+Imprisonment for 15 years, or fine, or caning, or any combination of such punishments

 District Court